JuliaIBPM/ViscousFlow.jl/docs/src/manual/navierstokes.md

 $$N(v,w) = D(vw).$$

 The `Systems` module has a function that is set up to compute this term; we will discuss it below.
 The right-hand side contains the viscous term, proportional to $1/Re$, where $Re$ is the Reynolds number.
-For this, we will use the integrating factor, described in [The integrating factor](@ref).
+For this, we will use the integrating factor.
 For purposes of calculation, it is better to express the problem as

 $$\ddt w - \frac{1}{Re} L w = r_1(w),$$